Instant Pot Mashed Potatoes

 Notes

-Freezing Instructions: To freeze individual portions of mashed potatoes, use a measuring cup to measure out 1-cup and place it on a baking sheet lined with parchment paper.
-Set it in the freezer for a few hours until frozen, then transfer the individual servings of the mashed potatoes to a large freezer bag and store for up to 3 months.
+Freezing: To freeze individual portions of your mashed potatoes, use a measuring cup to dole out 1-cup portions and place them on a baking sheet lined with parchment paper.
+Set the pan in in the freezer for a few hours until your potato servings are frozen, then transfer the individual portions to a large freezer bag and store for up to 3 months.
+When you’re ready to eat, just thaw your potatoes in the fridge overnight before reheating in the microwave.

 Nutrition